Your Team knows they can’t Self-Care their way out of this.

 Many more experience daily stressors.
 Even if you do not witness suffering at work, you and your team may benefit from a trauma responsive approach to team development.

-It’s time to move beyond traditional tropes of wellness and resilience by tackling trauma at the organizational level.
+It’s time to move beyond traditional tropes of self-care, wellness and resilience by tackling trauma at the organizational level through a collective care approach.